websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-and-installing-resources-into-your-theme-via-themelets.md

 # Bundling and Installing Resources into Your Theme via Themelets

 Themelets are small, modular pieces of code that you can reuse in multiple themes.
 Unlike themes themselves, themelets may only contain the files with your changes.
-You can use themelets to change all kinds of style or functionality that you would normally define as part of a theme.  <!-- Maybe add another article or section going over more use cases or strategies for how to effectively use themelets, if necessary? -->
+You can use themelets to change all kinds of style or functionality that you would normally define as part of a theme.

 ## Prerequisites